Last updated: March 7, 2026

 After a confirmed pattern, the price typically experiences a sharp upward move.
 If the pattern fails, this bullish run will not occur, and the price may fall.

-The cup and handle pattern provides traders with a powerful and reliable tool for identifying potential moves, setting a clear stop loss, and calculating a logical profit target.
-It presents a classic buying opportunity for bullish traders.
+The cup and handle pattern provides traders with a robust framework for identifying potential continuation moves, setting objective stop-losses, and calculating logical profit targets.

-When confirmed with a surge in buying activity and aligned with other technical indicators, this classic continuation pattern can significantly increase a trader’s success rate.
-It offers a structured, high-probability approach to trading that has stood the test of time.
+When confirmed with a surge in buying activity and aligned with other technical indicators, this classic formation helps traders avoid impulsive decisions.
+While no pattern guarantees a win, the Cup and Handle offers a highly structured, asymmetric Risk/Reward approach to the markets that has stood the test of time since William O’Neil first popularized it.

-To continue developing your chart reading skills, we encourage you to explore more in-depth guides in our Analysis category on Piprider.
+To continue developing your chart-reading skills and edge, we encourage you to explore more in-depth guides in our Analysis category on Piprider.

 O’Neil, W. J. (1988).
 How to Make Money in Stocks: A Winning System in Good Times and Bad.
 New York: McGraw-Hill.